Top 5 Best Non Tracking Cat Litters [2020 Buyer’s Guide]

 How to select the best non tracking cat litter:

 Granule Shape and Size: It Can Make a Difference

 When it comes to sticking, the size of the granules often makes the most difference.
-Look for large granules since they are not as likely to stick to your little buddy, who is much more likely to notice large granules poking her as she walks out of the box and shake them off.
+Look for large granules since they are not as likely to stick to your little buddies paws, who is much more likely to notice large granules poking her as she walks out of the box and shake them off.

-Shape of the granule can also affect whether or not litter gets tracked around.
+Shape of the granule of the litter products can also affect whether or not litter gets tracked around.
 Granules shaped like hooks or barbs can stick to cat fur and paws like burrs.
 Unless you plan to look at each and every granule under a microscope, the only way to tell if a litter has this sticking point (no pun intended) is through reputation.
 Read customer reviews to see what the average results are.